 Will Multiple Loan Applications Hurt My Credit Score?

 Credit checks made when you apply for a loan are considered "hard" inquiries, meaning they're the result of an application you've made.
-These are the type of inquiries that can hurt your credit score.
-Inquiries are 10% of your credit score and remain on your credit report for two years.
+These are the kinds of inquiries that can hurt your credit score.
+Inquiries are 10 percent of your credit score and remain on your credit report for two years.
 Only the inquiries from the past 12 months are included in your credit score.

 What Rate Shopping Means for Your Credit

-Many credit scoring calculations are forgiving when it comes to rate shopping.
-They don't treat all inquiries the same.
-In fact, mortgage, auto, and student loan inquiries get a kind of special treatment because credit scorers realize that you're looking for the best rate, not trying to apply for several mortgage, auto, or student loans.
-The exact impact of multiple loan inquiries will depend on the credit scoring model that's used.
+Many credit scoring calculations are forgiving when it comes to borrowers who are rate shopping—they don't treat all inquiries the same.
+In fact, mortgage, auto, and student loan inquiries receive special treatment because credit scorers realize that you are looking for the best rate—not trying to apply for several mortgages, auto, or student loans.
+The exact impact of multiple loan inquiries all depends on the credit scoring model that's used.

-First, inquiries from these lenders aren't included in your credit score at all for the first 30 days after they're made.
-Your credit score won't drop because of the loan application and won't make it harder for you to get approved.
+First, inquiries from these lenders aren't included in your credit score at all for the first 30 days after they are made.
+Your credit score won't drop because of the loan application and it won't make it harder for you to get approved.

-Then, 30 days after you've made the first application, all the applications made within a period of time are treated as a single inquiry in your credit score.
+Thirty days after you've made the first application, all the applications made within a period of time are treated as a single inquiry in your credit score.
 That time period varies from 14 to 45 days depending on the credit scoring model that's used to pull your credit score.
 The newest credit scoring models use a 45-day window for rate shopping.
-So whether you make 5 or 15 applications, they'll count as just one inquiry for your credit score (depending on the type of credit score, of course.)
+So, whether you make 5 or 15 applications, they'll count as just one inquiry for your credit score—depending on the type of credit score, of course.

 While multiple loan applications can be treated as a single inquiry in your credit score, even that single inquiry can cause your credit score to drop.
-However, the impact to your credit score should be the same as if you'd applied for just one loan and it will decrease over time as you minimize your future applications and make all your payments on time.
+However, the impact to your credit score should be the same as if you'd applied for just one loan.
+Also, it will decrease over time as you minimize your future applications and make all your payments on time.

 While you need to be smart (and cautious), don't let the fear of what could happen to your credit score keep you from shopping around for the best terms.
-That's always the wisest move to make whenever you're financing a major purchase like a home or car.
+Comparative shopping is always the wisest move to make, especially when you're financing a major purchase like a home or car.
 Shopping around ensures you get the best terms with a lender you can work with for years to come.